 - Crews are taking time to idle in the vehicle rather than getting straight to work.
 That’s time and money lost.
 (Pro tip: set idling alerts!)

 - Crews are removing branches or debris from the property before they can begin mowing.
 That’s an additional service to add to the bill.
 (Pro tip: Add dash cams to your solution.
 Record any extra un-bid work your crew must tackle to complete the job properly.
 Use the video to discuss changes in the bill with your customer.)

 Now check the mowing, blowing, or other tracked equipment paths.
 Are they using the most efficient pattern with the fewest turns?
 Train your crews to evaluate each lawn and property and look for the fastest method of completing the job.
 (Extra: this guy has some interesting hypotheses about the most efficient method.)

 And just to make sure you’re rising above the competition and providing added value to your customers, use that data to ensure that your crews switch directions each time they visit the same job site.
 This will prevent grass from growing in one direction, which not only makes the lawn less attractive but makes mowing more difficult.

 Seriously, don’t forget dash cameras

 As discussed above, dash cams are a great way to show customers extra work that may have been required when crews arrived at a job.
-If a regular customer wants to know why their bill increased, use video proof to show children’s bicycles that needed to be moved, large branches blocking equipment paths, or anything else that might be delaying your crews.
+If a regular customer wants to know why the bill increased, use video proof to show children’s bicycles that needed to be moved, large branches blocking equipment paths, or anything else that might be delaying your crews.